Employee Relations Zero Tolerance Policy On Workplace Violence

 California State University, San Bernardino (CSUSB) is committed to creating and maintaining a working, learning, and social environment which is free from violence.

-Civility, understanding, and mutual respect toward all members of the CSUSB community are intrinsic to excellence in teaching and learning, to the existence of a safe and healthful workplace, and to the maintenance of a campus culture and environment which serves the needs of the many constituencies which support it.
-Threats of violence or acts of violence not only impact the individuals concerned, but also the mission of the University to foster higher education through open dialogue and the free exchange of ideas.
+Civility, understanding, and mutual respect toward all members of the CSUSB community are intrinsic to excellence in teaching and learning, to the existence of a safe and healthful workplace, and to the maintenance of a campus culture and environment which serves the needs of the various constituents which support it.
+Threats and acts of violence impact not only the individuals involved, but also the University’s mission of fostering higher education through open dialogue and the free exchange of ideas.

-Established CSUSB faculty, staff, student and Department of Public Safety procedures will serve as the mechanisms for resolving situations of violence or threats of violence.
-Each allegation of violence, threat of violence or violent act will be taken seriously.
-Anyone observing or experiencing violence or threats of violence is strongly encouraged to report that information to CSUSB’s Associate Vice President of Human Resources, Associate Vice President for Academic Personnel, Student Affairs Judicial Affairs Officer, or the Chief of Police.
+The University will take all acts and threats of violence seriously, and shall be addressed by, as appropriate, CSUSB faculty, staff, students and Department of Public Safety procedures.
+Anyone observing or experiencing violence or threats of violence is strongly encouraged to report that information to CSUSB’s Associate Vice President of Human Resources, Associate Vice President for Academic Personnel, Student Affairs Judicial Affairs Officer, or the University Police Department.